Drive Into Adventure in Thoroughbred Country South Carolina

 Check the Calendar

 Planning your trip in March?
 Don’t miss out on Joye!—Joye! in Aiken that is.
-For 11 years this nonprofit organization has brought 450 musicians, actors and dancers at the top of their disciplines (primarily from The Juilliard School) to participate in the week-long performing arts festival held each spring.
+This nonprofit organization has brought 450 musicians, actors and dancers at the top of their disciplines (primarily from The Juilliard School) to participate in the week-long performing arts festival held each spring.
 Joye! include a wide variety of events made available to the public at low or no cost.
 From jazz concerts, string quartets, a Louisiana style funeral parade and swing dance lessons, Joye! has it all.